Workplace Presenteeism. You’re at work but you’re not at work. Have you known that experience?

-Reduced performance and lower productivity is a big cost to business.
-And, because signs of unwellness at work mainly go unnoticed and untreated, studies have shown that it can lead to an even greater cost burden for businesses than is attributable to absenteeism.
-Then on top of that, there’s the workers’ increased vulnerability to even more serious illnesses.
+Reduced performance and lower productivity in workplaces is a big cost to business.
+And, because signs of unwellness arising from presenteeism mainly go unnoticed at work, and if untreated, studies have shown that it can lead to an even greater cost burden for businesses than is attributable to absenteeism.
+Then on top of that, there’s the workers’ increased vulnerability to even more serious illness or injury.

 Most often we do our best work when we’re feeling good.
-Improving worker wellness therefore must be in the best interest of both a business and its workers.
+Improving worker wellness therefore must be in the best interests of both the business itself, and its workers.
 Healthy workers = healthier workplace = expected healthier performance.

-In Australia we also cannot overlook facing an aging workforce which in itself has implications for organisations, and even more so when viewed through the lens of presenteeism.
-In addressing the issue of presenteeism, each business has to decide what is right for their own situation and what investment they are willing to make.
+Australia is also facing an ageing workforce.
+That too will have special implications for businesses.
+Even more so, when viewed through the lens of presenteeism.
+In addressing the issue of workplace presenteeism, each business has to decide what is right for their own situation and what investment they are willing to make.
 Taking an investment approach to improving worker health, rather than having a cost mentality, is hedging against lost productivity and diminished profits.

 HEALTHIER, EDGIER AND MORE INNOVATIVE WORKFORCE

 Where wellbeing programs are being established in workplaces the research is pointing to it contributing to positive employee engagement and enhanced creativity and innovation.
 Now what organisation doesn’t want a healthier, edgier and more innovative workforce?
 It is vital for staying competitive.
 So then, what are gateway strategies to worker wellness as a presenteeism preventative?
 Here are some suggested steps for where to start…